Chart Color Schemes

 Population growth drivers in Pemulwuy - Greystanes (North) are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Pemulwuy - Greystanes (North) had a population of around 11,242 as of Nov 2025.
-This was an increase of 349 people from the 2021 Census figure of 10,893.
-The increase is inferred from ABS's estimated resident population of 11,060 in June 2024 and 217 validated new addresses since the Census date.
-This resulted in a population density of 1,519 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 81.9% to overall population gains during recent periods.
+As of February 2026, Pemulwuy - Greystanes (North) has an estimated population of around 11,249.
+This represents a growth of 356 people since the 2021 Census, which recorded a population of 10,893.
+The increase is inferred from the ABS's estimated resident population of 11,060 as of June 2024 and an additional 217 validated new addresses since the Census date.
+This results in a population density ratio of approximately 1,520 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed around 81.9% to overall population gains during recent periods.

 Frequently Asked Questions - Population